OfficeDev/Office-IT-Pro-Deployment-Scripts/Copy-OfficeGPOSettings/README_Copy-OfficeGPOSettings.md

 		From the Run dialog type PowerShell.

+2. Change directory to the location where the PowerShell Script is saved.

+		Example: cd C:\PowerShellScripts

-2. Run the Copy-OfficeGPOSettings.ps1 script.
+3. Run the Copy-OfficeGPOSettings.ps1 script.

 		Type . .\Copy-OfficeGPOSettings.ps1 -SourceGPOName "Office Group Policy Name"